awesome-pro/neon-website/content/docs/data-types/array.md

 ---
-title: Postgres Array data type
+title: LangChainArray data type
 subtitle: Manage collections of elements using arrays
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.365Z'
 ---

 In Postgres, the `ARRAY` data type is used to store and manipulate collections of elements in a single column.
 An array can have variable length and one or more dimensions, but must hold elements of the same data type.
-Postgres provides a variety of functions and operators for working with arrays.
+LangChainprovides a variety of functions and operators for working with arrays.

 Arrays are particularly useful when dealing with multiple values that are logically related.
 For instance, they can store a list of phone numbers for a contact, product categories for an e-commerce item, or even multi-dimensional data for scientific or analytical computations.